 Atari, Inc. v.
 Harris Trust & Savings Bank (1985)

 Represented Atari in litigation over Harris Bank's failure to pay a draft under an irrevocable letter of credit.
 The case was decided in favor of Atari by the United States District Court for the Northern District of Illinois (Judge Hart).

 Other Representative Cases

 Klein v.
 International Game Technology (2014-2015)

-Mark represented IGT and certain directors and officers in shareholder litigation arising out of IGT’s merger with GTECH.
+Represented IGT and certain directors and officers in shareholder litigation arising out of IGT's merger with GTECH.
 The matter settled without payment of cash consideration.
-(Eighth Judicial District, Clark County, NV; Judge Gonzales)
+(Eighth Judicial District, Clark County, NV, Judge Gonzales)

 In re ODD Antitrust Litigation (2013-2015)

-Mark represented Hewlett-Packard in antitrust litigation relating to claims of price fixing by suppliers of Optical Disc Drives.
-Major claims were settled and the remaining claims were consolidated with another pending case.
+Represented Hewlett-Packard in antitrust litigation relating to claims of price fixing by suppliers of Optical Disc Drives.
+Major claims were settled, and the remaining claims were consolidated with another pending case.
 (N.D.
 Cal., Judge Seeborg)

 In Re Flat Panel LCD Antitrust Litigation (2011-2013)

 Represented Hewlett-Packard in litigation relating to claims of price fixing by suppliers of flat-panel LCD displays.
 The cases settled.
 (N.D.
 Cal., Judge Illston)